tajanthan/irgc/README.md

 			|	 |	  |
 			3 -- 4 -- 5

+	This code is for research purposes only, if you want to use it for commercial purpose please contact us.
-	If you use this code, you should cite the aforementioned paper in any resulting publication.
+	If you use this code, please consider citing the aforementioned paper in any resulting publication.

+	Contact: thalaiyasingam.ajanthan@nicta.com.au
 -------------------------------------------------------------------------------------------

 -------------------------------------------------------------------------------------------